In this post, I’ll share with you 10 of the best digital marketing ideas to grow your online business in 2023 and beyond.

 With a website, your business stops being invisible.

-There's no better way to put it, especially in the digital age we're in right now.
+There’s no better way to put it.
 Because, without a website, your business is virtually invisible to those trying to find your products and services online.

 #2: Start blogging

-Blogging has been around for some time now.
-Almost every internet-based business manages a blog of some type.
+Blogging is nothing new.
+It’s been around the block for some time now.
+Almost every internet-based business manages a blog of some sort.

 Back in 1999, a list was compiled by Jesse James Garrett where there were only 23 blogs in existence on the internet (Source).

-Those are astonishing numbers, right?
-Can you imagine what it must be like now?
+Those are some incredible numbers, right?
+Can you imagine what it must be like today in 2023?

-So, why should you even care about using blogging in your business when there's already so many around.
-And, how can you use blogging to help your business grow anyway?
+So, why should you even consider using blogging in your business when there are already so many around?
+And, how can you use blogging as a digital marketing strategy?

 - Blogging can help you share timely and relevant information with your leads and customers.
 Think of it as a direct way to communicate with them.

-- Businesses who use blogs receive 67% more leads than businesses who don't market with blogs.
+- Businesses that use blogs receive 67% more leads than businesses that don’t market with blogs.
 (Source)

 - Blogging can help improve search engine rankings, thus driving more targeted buyer traffic to your business website, products, and services.

-- Blogging is a great way to add that all-important "human element" to your brand.
+- Blogging is a great way to humanize your brand and give it a voice.
 It can help you build more connections, reinforce relationships and help you earn the trust and loyalty of your customers.
-That's important if you want people to buy from you again and again.
+That’s important if you want people to buy from you again and again.

 - Blogging is a cost-effective marketing strategy, simple to set up and every business should be using it.